TuomasLehti/tuomax-adventofcode/readme.md

 ## Roadmap

-The development is divided into two branches.
+The development is divided into many branches.

-The y2016-branch concentrates on solving puzzles from Advent of Code 2016.
+The y2016-branch concentrates on refactoring puzzles from Advent of Code 2016.

-The y2015-branch concentrates on refactoring the slow algorithms from part 1.
+The y2015-branch concentrates on refactoring the slow algorithms from the first year.
-It also is responsible for developing concepts of expected answers and accepted solving times, and coloring the printing according to them.

-To do after solving everything from 2016:
+Years 2022 and 2023 have been partially solved earlier in a different environment.
+Each one has its own branch to migrate them to this framework and to complete them.

+Framework is being worked on in its own branch.
+Periodically the other branches may be rebased from this branch, if they benefit from framework updates.

+To do:
 - 2015 day 23: convert to generic cpu
 - Totally revamp the MD5 puzzle algorithm, which is a mess after so many tweaks needed by so many puzzles.